- 1 package chocolate cake mix (regular size)

 - 1/4 cup fat-free hot fudge ice cream topping

 - 1/4 cup fat-free caramel ice cream topping

 - 1/4 cup sliced almonds, toasted

 - In a large bowl, combine cake mix and pumpkin (mixture will be thick).
-Spread evenly into a 13-in. x 9-in. baking dish coated with cooking spray.
+Spread evenly into a 13x9-in. baking dish coated with cooking spray.

-- Bake at 375° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 375° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely on a wire rack.

 - In a large bowl, whisk milk and pudding mixes for 2 minutes.
 Let stand for 2 minutes or until soft-set.

 - In a small bowl, beat cream cheese until smooth.
 Add pudding; beat until well blended.
 Spread over cake.
 Cover and refrigerate for at least 2 hours.

 - Just before serving, spread whipped topping over dessert.
 Drizzle with fudge and caramel toppings; sprinkle with almonds.
 Refrigerate leftovers.
 Yield: 20 servings.

 Reviews forFudgy Chocolate Dessert